-- The warm color cast of subjects may fade. - When multiple light sources are included in the scene, the warm color cast of the picture may not be reduced. - When using flash, the color tone will be the same as with [AWB] (Ambience priority).
+- Reddish subjects may appear slightly faded. - The color cast of images may not be less warm in scenes that include multiple light sources. - In flash photography, the color tone will be the same as with [AWE] (Ambience priority).

 With custom white balance, you can manually set the white balance for the specific light source of the shooting location.
 Make sure to perform this procedure under the light source at the actual location of the shoot.